 Board of Chiropractic Examiners: Continuing Education Requirements

-All chiropractors with an Active Colorado license must complete a minimum of 30 hours per two-year license period.
+All chiropractors with an Active Colorado license must complete a minimum of 30 hours of Continuing Education (CE) per two-year license period.

 • If a chiropractor has been licensed for a period of 12 months or less before the first renewal of their license, they are not required to complete CE for that renewal.